-PNG format allows crystal clear images with quality display of letters, the dark and light backgrounds, and sharp lines.
-PNG file type also provides transparency feature which makes it a good choice for creating logos.
+The PNG format allows crystal clear images with a quality display of letters, dark and light backgrounds, and sharp lines.
+PNG file type also provides a transparency feature which makes it a good choice for creating logos.

 Features of PNGs image format